 CHAPS is also designed to align with the Public Health Accreditation Board (PHAB) Standards and Measures.
 Two of the requirements for accreditation are a recent community health assessment and public health improvement plan.
 CHAPS guidance will support your agency's efforts in completing these two requirements, along with many other necessary public health activities, including health equity capacity building and workforce training; community engagement; and public health communication.

 As a result of the alignment between CHAPS and the PHAB Standards and Measures, CHAPS guidance is grounded in national standards and best practices.
 Guidance currently reflects PHAB Standards and Measures Version 1.5.

 To learn more about how the CHAPS process aligns with the requirements for accreditation view the crosswalk documents below:

-If your agency is interested in pursuing PHAB voluntary accreditation, check out the PHAB website.
+If your agency is interested in pursuing PHAB voluntary accreditation, check out the PHAB website, linked above.
 It can also be helpful to connect with other accredited LPHAs in Colorado to learn from their experience with the process.